Stamps Banneker/Key Scholars at University of Maryland

 Meet the 2015 Stamps Banneker/Key Scholars

 Eric Ding graduated in the top five of his class from Elkton High School in Cecil County, Maryland.
-At Maryland, he studies computer engineering and is a member of both QUEST and the Entrepreneurship and Innovation Honors Program.
-Eric spent his freshmen summer interning with Booz Allen Hamilton and will spend his sophomore summer interning with JPMorgan Chase.
-In his free time he enjoys programming and playing music.
+At Maryland, he studies computer engineering and is a member of both the QUEST Honors Program and the Entrepreneurship and Innovation Honors Program.
+Eric has interned with Booz Allen Hamilton and JPMorgan Chase, and he is currently an electrical engineering intern with Boeing.
+In his free time, he enjoys programming and playing music.